 For some production environments, failure to test before implementation may lead to a loss of required functionality.
 Evaluating the risks and benefits to a system's particular circumstances and requirements is the system owner's responsibility.
 The evaluated risks resulting from not applying specified configuration settings must be approved by the responsible AO.
+Furthermore,

-Furthermore, DISA implies no warranty that the application of all specified configurations will make a system 100 percent secure.
+DISA implies no warranty that the application of all specified configurations will make a system 100 percent secure.

 Security guidance is provided for the DoD.
-While other agencies and organizations are free to use it, care must be given to ensure all applicable security guidance is applied both at the device hardening level as well as the architectural level due to the fact that some of the settings may not be configurable in environments outside the DoD architecture.
+While other agencies and organizations are free to use it, care must be given to ensure all applicable security guidance is applied both at the device hardening level and the architectural level because some of the settings may be configurable in environments outside the DoD architecture.